STEM Camp at Methodist University

 Common Salary Ranges for Graduates

-As mentioned above, there’s a long list of career opportunities for those with General Science Education degrees.
+As mentioned above, there’s a long list of career opportunities for those with Science Education degrees.
 But, the U.S. Bureau of Labor Statistics reports the average annual salary for the following positions (which may require additional education) in North Carolina in 2021:

 • Biological science teacher: $98,710